ldutoit/male_female_fst/Creating_Vectors.md

 Creating\_Vectors
 ================

-This short script aims at creating vectors for Tim to play with.
+This short script aims at creating vectors to play with.
 It saves everything in one file with a README() function.

 Running README() is explaining everything.